 ©3DWithUs – Print & Photo: Max Funkner

-As an example, I printed an Articulated Tarantula by McGyBeer to feature the Glow in The Dark filament.
+As an example, I printed an Articulated Tarantula by McGyBeer to feature the Glow in The Dark filament from Amazon.
 It is a medium-difficulty model to print as the spider’s moving legs must stay well adhered to the bed and then have to be connected at the end of the print.
 To print such a model successfully I would recommend a raft, supports under the legs, and a slightly increased Z-lift in order for all 16 parts to get connected into 8 legs.

 Zombies & Vampires